 How to make your Pullit

 Every body needs help in the garden now and then.
 Here is an easy to make and use helper for all kinds of chores.
+Here are instructions to turn a plastic sled into a device that can be used to easily pull heavy or awkward items across your yard.
+We call these a Pullit or Pullits for plural.

 We have used it to move everything from bags of soil to heavy boulders.
 It works, costs just a few dollars and stores easily.
 The directions are simple to follow and are included below.